jeffdanz/techmgmt/management.md

 - Audiences can be tired to switch between slides and speaker if they far away from each other
 - How to create good slides: simplification.
 Audiences will pay less attention to the speaker if their slides contain too many words
 - Font size shouldn't be large enough for easy reading
-- Lazer pointer reduces the speakers' chance to engage (e.g. eye contact) with audiences 29:35, using sign-post in the slides instead
+- Lazer pointer reduces the speakers' chance to engage (e.g. eye contact) with audiences, using sign-post in the slides instead

-How to inspire your audiences?
+Informing and Inspiring
 - Show your passion for the topic
 - An example of making a promise and showing passion
-- How to teach people how to think
+- How to teach people how to think, provide them with:

-Provide them with:
 - The stories that they need to know
 	- The questions that they need to ask about these stories
 	- The mechanism to analyse these stories